duparq/hwa/README.md

 the project and no crystal is required for the device.

-The source code of the device-side of Diabolo is under `examples/diabolo/device/diabolo.sx`.
+The source code of the device-side of Diabolo is under `examples/atmel/avr/diabolo/device/`.

-The host-side Diabolo application is under `examples/diabolo/host/diabolo.py`.
+The host-side Diabolo application is `examples/atmel/avr/diabolo/host/diabolo.py`.

 Swuarta